d-Rickyy-b/Python-BlackJackBot/README.md

 ## Database

 The bot uses a SQLite database.
 The database file is in the "database" directory.
 It is called 'users.db'.

-To set up the database, you need two tables:

-1) ```CREATE TABLE 'admins' ('userID'	INTEGER NOT NULL,	'first_name'	TEXT,	'username'	TEXT,	PRIMARY KEY('userID'));```

-2) ```CREATE TABLE 'users' ('userID'	INTEGER NOT NULL,	'languageID'	TEXT,	'first_name'	TEXT,	'last_name'	TEXT,	'username'	TEXT, 'gamesPlayed'	INTEGER,	'gamesWon'	INTEGER,	'gamesTie'	INTEGER,	'lastPlayed'	INTEGER,	PRIMARY KEY('userID'));```
+The database gets auto-generated, if it doesn't exist.
+Make sure the program has write access to the database directory.